ResursBank/ResursBank.github.io/docs/development/rounding.md

 # Rounding

-> Please, do not round numbers on your side.
+> When using Simplified Flow API or After Shop Service API, please, do not round numbers on your side.
 If calculations result in
 > more than 2 decimals, please supply all decimals in the invocations of
 > our service.Later, the API will return five (5) decimals in the
 > getPayment-response - no matter how many decimals where sent in